Vyšší Brod

 Vyšší Brod (/cs/; Hohenfurth) is a town in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 2,600 inhabitants.
-It is the southernmost municipality in the Czech Republic.
-Vyšší Brod Monastery, an important historical monument, is located in the town.
+The town is located on the Vltava River, on the border between the Bohemian Forest Foothills and the Bohemian Forest mountain range.
+Located near the border with Austria, it is the southernmost municipality of the Czech Republic.

+Vyšší Brod was founded in the 13th century at the latest and became a town in 1870.
+The main landmark of the town is the Vyšší Brod Monastery, which is protected as national cultural monument.
 The historic town centre with the monastery complex is well preserved and is protected as an urban monument zone.

 Administrative division

 Vyšší Brod consists of eight municipal parts (in brackets population according to the 2021 census):